AbdelmoughitASSAL/AbdelmoughitASSAL/README.md

-Here's the enhanced version with the Python class included:
+Here's the enhanced version with animations in the footer:

 # Data Analyst | Business Intelligence Specialist